mkrapp/cookiecutter-reproducible-science/README.md

 ├── AUTHORS.md
 ├── LICENSE
 ├── README.md
-├── bin                <- Your compiled model code can be stored here (not tracked by git) ├── config             <- Configuration files, e.g., for doxygen or for your model if needed ├── data
+├── data
 │   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.